bootdotdev/blog/content/careers.md

 - Your resume
 - A personal note about why you're a good fit

-**How to apply:**

-Send an email to `lane at boot .dev` with:

-- Your resume
-- A link to a YouTube video you really like (that's similar to our channel) with your analysis of what you like/dislike and what you would do differently
-- Links to your own work
+- Links to your own work (the more similar to what we do, the better)
-- A personal note about why you're a good fit
-- If you want to go above and beyond, try your hand at redoing one of our videos on the channel - see if you can do it better!
+- If you want to go above and beyond, try your hand at animating a small clip one of our explainer videos on our YouTube channel - see if you can do it better!